On the Convergence of Tsetlin Machines for the AND and the OR Operators: Convergence Analysis of TM for the AND Operator

-Based on the above analysis, we understand that there is only one absorbing condition in the system, namely, $\mathrm{TA}_{1}$=I, $\mathrm{TA}_{2}$=E, $\mathrm{TA}_{3}$=I, and $\mathrm{TA}_{4}$=E, for the given training samples with AND logic.
+Based on the above analysis, we understand that there is only one absorbing condition in the system, namely, $\mathrm{TA}_{1}=\text{I}$, $\mathrm{TA}_{2}=\text{E}$, $\mathrm{TA}_{3}=\text{I}$, and $\mathrm{TA}_{4}=\text{E}$, for the given training samples with AND logic.
+The same conclusion applies when we freeze the transition of the two TAs for the second bit of the input and study behavior of the first bit of input.
 Therefore, we can conclude that the TM with only one clause can learn to be the intended AND operator, almost surely, in infinite time horizon.